shotgunsoftware/developer.shotgunsoftware.com/docs/en/reference/pipeline-integrations/toolkit-engines/tk-maya.md

 ![Engine](../images/engines/maya_menu.png)

+## Supported Application Versions

+This item has been tested and is known to be working on the following application versions:

+{% include tk-maya %}

+Please note that it is perfectly possible, even likely, that it will work with more recent releases, however it has not yet been formally tested with these versions.

 ## Pyside

 The {% include product %} engine for Maya contains a PySide installation, and will activate this whenever this is necessary.